mtmiron/causationlib/README.md

  - OpenCV
  - g++ or an equivalent C++ compiler

+### Optional
-If you want to grab image frames from a webcam and use that as input to a neural net (using the netpeek executable), you'll also need:
+If you want to grab image frames from a webcam and use that as input to a neural net (using the _netpeek_ executable), you'll also need:
  - any attached camera with drivers OpenCV can utilize

+If you have difficulty with the neuron activity windows when running the _netpeek_ executable, the issue is probably the fade time: use the _-f_ argument to set the amount of prior activity that's displayed (in seconds.)